 Features of a Multi-Tenant Architecture:

 Multi-tenant architecture takes this single-tenant architecture forward in a different and expedited manner.
 Since we are talking about a SaaS application, it is a given that there will be multiple customers or tenants for the application.
 In other words, there are a few groups of users belonging to different organisations that have access to the same software.

 With multi-tenant applications, deployment is done in one place.
 Similarly, the operations and infrastructure team needs to support the deployment only in one place.
 In this regard, the deployment, maintenance and upgradation of the multi-tenant architecture simplifies the development process.

 Architectural Concerns in the Multi-Tenant Architecture

 Clearly, by definition, in a multi-tenant architecture, data is no longer isolated.
 Since multiple tenants or users use the same instance of the app, database access is also shared.
 Data isolation is significant for any customer.
 The reasons could be security, compliance, upgrades, etc.

 How does multi-tenant architecture support data isolation?

-How much information needs to be in a silo?
+1. How much information is necessary in a single silo?

-Based on this requirement, we can have three different kinds of database architecture for multi-tenant applications.
+Based on the requirement potrayed in the image given above, we can have three different kinds of database architecture for multi-tenant applications.

 This is the third approach and perhaps the easiest to implement.
 Under this approach, all the tenant’s data are in the same database and have the same schema.
-Unique ids are assigned to each tenant, which separates the tenant’s records from each other.
-These unique ids help in querying, indexing, and searching.
-Under this architecture, there is no need for separate servers and infrastructure.
-Everything resides on one single physical database.
+Unique IDs are assigned to each tenant, which separates the tenant’s records from each other.
+These unique IDs help in querying, indexing, and searching.
+Under this architecture, there is no need for separate servers and infrastructure as everything resides on one single physical database.
 But to a significant extent, data isolation is lost.
 Similarly, as the number of tenants grows, searching and querying become difficult.